 Eating brunch in Lisbon is a tasty way to start any day of the week in Portugal’s capital.
 But which are the top Lisbon brunch spots?
-Read on to discover more than a dozen contenders for the best brunch in Lisbon.
+Read on to discover more than 20 contenders for the title of best brunch in Lisbon.